-Victor entered the military at the age of eighteen and became the youngest officer in the Israeli Defense Force at the time.
-Victor rose to rank of a lieutenant commander in the Israeli Navy and served as head of the weapon testing program when he was recruited by Israel’s elite intelligence agency, the Mossad.
-After two and half years of training in the Mossad, victor became a katsa, (case officer.) after serving in the field and becoming aware of the activities of elements within the agency that had more to do with self preservation than the good of the country he left the service.
-After five years of trying to inform the powers to be with little success he wrote an exposé “By Way Of Deception” that shook the foundations of the agency and is said to have brought about change.
-Victor has written two more books since, A non fiction “The Other Side Of Deception” and fictional spy novel “Lion Of Judah”.
+Victor entered the military at the age of eighteen and became the youngest officer in the Israeli Defense Force.
+Victor rose to the rank of a lieutenant commander in the Israeli Navy and served as head of the weapon testing program when he was recruited by Israel’s elite intelligence agency, the Mossad.
+After two and a half years of training in the Mossad, victor became a katsa (case officer.) after serving in the field and becoming aware of the activities of elements within the agency that had more to do with self-preservation than the good of the country he left the service.
+After five years of trying to inform the powers to be with little success, he wrote an exposé “By Way Of Deception” that shook the agency’s foundations and is said to have brought about change.
+Victor has written two more books since A nonfiction “The Other Side Of Deception” and fictional spy novel “Lion Of Judah.”

-Today, Victor’s insight and knowledge of the intelligence community facilitates his writing of fictional novels and screenplays, and serves as a basis for his enigmatic and cryptic paintings.
+Today, Victor’s insight and knowledge of the intelligence community facilitates his writing of fictional novels and screenplays and serves as a basis for his enigmatic and cryptic paintings.
 His canvases offer tantalizing images, evoking a mystical and other-worldly reaction from viewers.
-Hats, gloves, scarves and umbrellas hide the identities of his inscrutable figures, provoking and teasing our imaginations with visual portrayals of adventure and intrigue.
+Hats, gloves, scarves, and umbrellas hide his mysterious figures’ identities, provoking and teasing our imaginations with visual portrayals of adventure and intrigue.
 The activities of his figures and the titles of the work reflect the enterprise and language of the international intelligence community, bringing several layers of meaning to his paintings while creating stories for the viewer.